 Tapping into your employee networks is an excellent way to find qualified individuals to interview.
 If one of your top employees recommends somebody for the position, chances are that potential hire would be a good fit, since the alternative would reflect poorly on them.
 Consider starting an employee referral program where your existing employee will get a bonus after so many months of their referred employee staying with the company and performing well.

 Another option for utilizing employee networks is to send employees to networking events such as trade shows and career fairs.
 Having them gather some brief information and impressions of the people they come across is an excellent way to add to your pool of candidates.

 Integrate an Applicant Tracking System

-One of the most challenging aspects of the recruiting process is keeping all of your applicants straight.
+One of the most challenging aspects of the recruiting process is keeping all of your applicants organized.
 With an applicant tracking system in place, hiring managers and recruiters have the ability to segment your applicants into categories based on qualifications, send appropriate responses to those groups of applicants, and overall fulfill better organization of applicants.

-Depending on which software your company uses, [applicant tracking systems] also allow you to upload paperwork such as benefit statements and other new hire documents.
+Depending on which software your company uses, applicant tracking systems also allow you to upload paperwork such as benefit statements and other new hire documents.
 Some programs may also possess the option to assign tasks for managers or administrators and due dates for those tasks within the applicant tracking software.

 If your company is ready for an upgrade with its hiring process, check out Dominion’s Applicant Tracking demo for a tour of the software.